-The Center for Engagement and Neighborhood Building grant program enables members of the Alliance for Children and Families to implement strategies that encourage and give weight to the authentic voices of community residents.
+The Center for Engagement and Neighborhood Building grant program enables members of the Alliance for Strong Families and Communities to implement strategies that encourage and give weight to the authentic voices of community residents.

 Intergenerational Mentoring Mini-Grant Program

 The intergenerational mentoring mini-grant program is designed to support unique programs that connect older adults and youth as partners in civic engagement.